Personal Support Worker Program (PSW) (C112)

 The Personal Support Worker (PSW) program will teach you the skills required to provide or assist with personal care for the elderly, the chronically ill and persons with accessibility challenges.
 These patients may live in the community, in long-term care facilities or in select ambulatory care settings.

-Classes for this two-semester program are held at our state-of-the-art Daphne Cockwell Centre for Health Sciences at Waterfront Campus and are scheduled between 8 a.m. to 8 p.m. from Monday to Friday.
-As a student in this program, expect to participate in faculty-supervised clinical practicums that take place in various settings across the Greater Toronto Area (GTA).
-Shift hours may vary between day and/or evenings depending upon the practice setting and students may be required to travel up to two hours to clinical agencies.
+Classes for this two-semester program are held at our state-of-the-art Daphne Cockwell Centre for Health Sciences at Waterfront Campus and are scheduled between 8 a.m. to 8 p.m. from Monday to Saturday.
+Students can expect to participate in unpaid faculty-supervised clinical practicums that take place in various settings across the Greater Toronto Area (GTA).
+Shift hours may vary between day and/or evenings depending upon the practice setting and may start as early as 6:30 a.m.

 Full Description